2018 League Rules & Playing Conditions + T20 K.O. Rules

 Category 3 Overseas Player

 Definition - Players not ‘ordinarily resident’ in the UK for 18 months preceding March 31st of the current playing season.
+Please Note: This includes UK passport holders who live overseas and who are visiting the UK for a holiday.

 b) This evidence and proof of authenticity is the responsibility of the club.